Dart-Code/Dart-Code/README.md

 - The values of some settings (such as Flutter UI Guidelines and Format-on-Save)
 - Frequency of use of features like Hot Reload and Hot Restart

-Reporting can be disabled via VS Code's standard **Telemtry: Telemetry Level** setting.
+Reporting can be disabled via VS Code's standard **Telemetry: Telemetry Level** setting.

 ## Release Notes